 Greeks pay dues every semester to help cover the costs of national and international fees, operational expenses and social functions.
-The cost of each organization may vary so it is important that your child is asking about expenses, payment plans and other financial responsibilities during recruitment or intake.
+The cost of each organization may vary so it is important that your student is asking about expenses, payment plans and other financial responsibilities during recruitment or intake.
 New members will pay higher dues their first semester and dues will be lower once they are initiated members.

-Will My Child Be Hazed?
+Will My Student Be Hazed?

 Stetson University has a zero-tolerance hazing policy that is consistent with the state law.
 If you hear rumors or suspect your student is involved with hazing, please contact The Office of Fraternity and Sorority Involvement at 386-822-7208.

 Benefits of Greek Membership

 There are many benefits of your student being a Greek community member, including: